eshard/scared/CONTRIBUTING.md

 - Make your change.
 Add you to the AUTHORS file.
 - Run the entire test suite again, confirming that all tests pass including the ones you just added.
 - Send a Gitlab Merge Request to the main repository’s master branch.
 Gitlab Merge Requests are the expected method of code collaboration on this project.

+#### Merge requestion approval check-list

+For your merge reques to be reviewed and eventually merged into master, please use the following check-list:

+- [ ] Related issue, documented and qualified
+- [ ] The development is finished (pipeline passing) and include new or modified tests
+- [ ] Docstrings have been updated if needed
+- [ ] Documentation is updated if relevant
+- [ ] A commit message following [conventional commit](https://www.conventionalcommits.org/) is proposed by the submitter for merge message in the master
+- [ ] Approval by one of the maintainer is obtained

 The following sub-sections go into more detail on some of the points above.